 Our plan of operations is currently focused on the development of both our therapeutic candidates which are at different stages of development.
-We have begun the process of finalizing the IND application for AL001 and expect to submit by May 31, 2021 the IND for FDA approval to begin a Phase I clinical trial with human subjects.
+We have begun the process of preparing an IND application for AL001.

 In November 2018, we began a toxicological preclinical study for AL002 with Charles River Laboratories, Inc. in compliance with FDA requirements.
-Upon completion of this toxicological study, which is anticipated to occur by May 31, 2021, we plan to submit an IND application to the FDA with respect to AL002.
+Following completion of this toxicological study, which occurred on May 31, 2021, we plan to submit an IND application to the FDA with respect to AL002.
 No results from this study have yet been finalized.